 The Bodhi Yoga™ Center is located in CottonTree Square in Provo, Utah, 1.5 miles from the mouth of Provo Canyon, nestled in the heart of the Wasatch Mountain Range.

-The Bodhi Yoga™ Center was created using all earth sustainable products; from our cork flooring, mayan clay paint, to full-spectrum lighting.
+The Bodhi Yoga™ Center was created using all earth-sustainable products, from our cork flooring and Mayan clay paint to full-spectrum lighting.
 The design of the Bodhi Yoga™ Center used the ancient Indian art of “Vastu” (Sacred dwelling).
 Vastu is the Yoga of your home or work, predating Feng Shui by over 4500 years.

-• Bodhi Yoga™ is a therapeutic style of yoga that benefits beginners and challenges advanced students of any age or ability.
-The Bodhi Yoga style is an evolved way of understanding what yoga is, and what it can do for you, as well as, how to use that knowledge:
+Bodhi Yoga™ is a deeply healing and supportive style of yoga that benefits beginners and challenges advanced students of all ages and abilities.
+The Bodhi Yoga style is an evolved way of understanding what yoga is, and what it can do for you, as well as how to use that knowledge

 Using time under tension

-Bodhi Yoga™ is a slower paced yoga, where we teach you to pay as much attention to how you move in and out of the yoga poses, as being in the postures themselves.
-Our focus is on creating the space for increased stamina, resilience and awareness in your practice and your life.
-When we slow down our breath and movement together, the intensity and focus of your practice deepens into something brand new; a style of practice that fosters both emotional intelligence, maturity and appreciation.
+Bodhi Yoga™ is a slower-paced yoga, where we teach you to pay as much attention to how you move in and out of the yoga poses as to being in the postures themselves.
+Our focus is on creating the space for increased stamina, resilience, and awareness in your practice and your life.
+When we slow down our breath and movement together, the intensity and focus of your practice deepen into something new: a style that fosters emotional intelligence, and seeing the layers of oneself more fully and functionally.

 A Practice of Abundance

-“Bodhi” is a sanskrit word that means “Awakening”.
-At Bodhi Yoga™ our practice is designed to help you be more aware; better able to notice and understand how your yoga moves your body, mind, emotions and spirit toward a place of balance and abundance.
-Over time, the result is that you are able to naturally increase your tolerance for that wonderful awareness.
-We honor your yoga practice as a great tool to bring the abundance you learn in class, outward to enrich every other area of your life.
+“Bodhi” is a Sanskrit word that means “Awakening”.
+At Bodhi Yoga™, our practice is designed to help you be more aware, better able to notice and understand how your yoga moves your body, mind, emotions, and spirit toward a place of balance and abundance.
+Over time, you are able to naturally increase your tolerance for that wonderful awareness.
+We honor your yoga practice as a great tool to bring the abundance you learn in class outward, enriching every other area of your life.

 Sanskrit for “Completion”

-The Bodhi Yoga™ logo is a mandala, based on the center of the “Wheel of Dharma” (one of the oldest symbols for spirituality) with spokes that bring truth from all directions into its center wheel.
-Using mandalas as a focal point in meditation, is said to activate, re-pattern, and connect-up a psychic blueprint for balance and awakening.
+The Bodhi Yoga™ logo is a mandala, based on the center of the “Wheel of Dharma” (one of the oldest symbols of spirituality), with spokes that bring truth from all directions into its center.
+Using mandalas as a focal point in meditation is said to activate, re-pattern, and connect up a psychic blueprint for balance and awakening.

-• The parallel line border represents the logic aspect of the mind.
+- The parallel line border represents the mind’s logical aspect.
 The points of the twelve petals represent the dynamic, fire aspect of the personality.

-• The garland of 24 small circles (two for each petal), represent a bright outlook and joy in completion-coming full circle in every aspect of interplay between masculine and feminine, yin and yang, ebb and flow.
+- The garland of 24 small circles (two for each petal) represents a bright outlook and joy in completion, coming full circle in every aspect of interplay between masculine and feminine, yin and yang, ebb and flow.

-• The center ring of circles are a reminder that time is not a linear line but a never-ending spiral through consciousness.
+- The center ring of circles is a reminder that time is not a linear line but a never-ending spiral through consciousness.

-Combined, these various aspects become a symbolic, visual template for a complete human being, who can live balanced in the healthiest way possible between the spiritual and physical world…lending value and authenticity to both.
+Combined together, these aspects form a symbolic, visual template for a complete human being who can live in the healthiest way possible between the spiritual and physical worlds, lending value and authenticity to both.

-We offer four separate styles of Bodhi Yoga™ classes to give you the greatest opportunity for developing a long-term, well rounded personal practice.
-Click here to learn more
+We offer four distinct styles of Bodhi Yoga™ classes to give you the greatest opportunity to develop a long-term, well-rounded personal practice.he

-Syl began doing yoga over 18 years ago.
-When she first discovered the practice, she was excited to find that many of the things she learned to be “yoga”, she had been practicing her entire life.
+Syl began doing yoga over 30 years ago.
+When she first discovered the practice, she was excited to find that many of the things she learned were “yoga”; she had been practicing her entire life.

 The need for a therapeutic approach

-Syl’s personal practice took on a therapeutic flare, in 1998 when she was diagnosed with fibromyalgia and rheumatoid arthritis, while living in Texas.
+Syl’s personal practice took on a therapeutic flair in 1998 when she was diagnosed with fibromyalgia and rheumatoid arthritis while living in Texas.

-At the recommendation of her doctor, (who was from India), she sought out a teacher with a broader understanding of the Yogic lifestyle.
-Under the guidance of Wendy Logan, (the woman she considers her first traditional yoga instructor), Syl began using her Yoga practice as a complimentary therapy for her new health challenges.
+At the recommendation of her doctor (who was from India), she sought out a teacher with a broader understanding of the Yogic lifestyle.
+Under the guidance of Wendy Logan (the woman she considers her first traditional yoga instructor), Syl began using her Yoga practice as a complementary therapy for her new health challenges.
 She realized, through deeper study and guidance, that there was much more to yoga than just a great way to stay in shape.

-In 1998, Syl returned to Utah Valley, to find that there were no yoga classes available to attend.
+In 1998, Syl returned to Utah Valley and found that there were no yoga classes available.
 She spent many hours studying the practice on her own, delving deep into Yoga’s history and wisdom as a body/mind practice.
-This same year Syl was approached by several residents of Robert Redford’s Sundance Resort to teach what she had learned so far, an early experience that “lit her fire” as a teacher.
-Since that time she has been teaching classes at the foot of the Wasatch Mountains, where she was born.
+This same year, Syl was approached by several residents of Robert Redford’s Sundance Resort to teach what she had learned so far, an early experience that “lit her fire” as a teacher.
+Since that time, she has been teaching classes at the foot of the Wasatch Mountains, where she was born.

-In this early teaching and study, Syl learned that a primary-aim of an authentic practice comes within in the keeping a beginner’s mind, as a way for yoga to always remain fresh.
-Though she never planned on teaching yoga to others, this early invitation, is a sincere mantra that is followed today a the Bodhi Yoga Center.
-We are still, simply teaching what we have learned so far; open to the limitless possibilities and approach in the practice.
+In this early teaching and study, Syl learned that a primary aim of an authentic practice is to keep a beginner’s mind, as a way for yoga to always remain fresh.
+Though she never planned to teach yoga to others, this early invitation is a sincere mantra that is still practiced today at the Bodhi Yoga Center.
+We are still simply teaching what we have learned so far, open to the limitless possibilities and approaches in the practice.

 A Pilgrimage in the Practice

-During this early time in her teaching, Syl also traveled, studying with many enlightened yoga teachers, from Ashtanga’s Richard Freeman, to Rodney Yee, Ganga White (also called the Architect of American Yoga, author of “Standing on the Shoulders of the Past”), and many others.
-On this path, Syl was also introduced, by Wendy, to the best-selling author, Pema Chodorn, a Buddhist nun who established the first monastery in the West (located in Cape Breton, Nova Scotia).
+During this early time in her teaching, Syl also traveled, studying with many enlightened yoga teachers, from Ashtanga’s Richard Freeman to Rodney Yee, Ganga White (also called the Architect of American Yoga, author of “Standing on the Shoulders of the Past” and his wonderful book “Yoga Beyond Belief”), and many others.
+On this path, Wendy also introduced Syl to the best-selling author Pema Chodron, a Buddhist nun who established the first monastery in the West (located in Cape Breton, Nova Scotia).

-In the practice of yoga she was awakening to the emotional and spiritual conversations of living with chronic pain, as well as increasing her ability to be more fully alive and vital with in her unperfected body.
-Teaching yoga to students gave her the chance to serve others, through the same practice.
-Yoga had spilled over the edges of her yoga mat, and into her life’s work, where Bodhi Yoga™ was born.
+In the practice of yoga, she was awakening to the emotional and spiritual conversations of living with chronic pain, as well as increasing her ability to be more fully alive and vital within her imperfect body.
+Teaching yoga to students gave her the chance to serve others through the same practice.
+Yoga had spilled over the edges of her yoga mat and into her life’s work, where Bodhi Yoga™ was born.

-All of the teachers at Bodhi Yoga have a great story, and have learned through a wealth of life experience to share the best possible nuances of the practice with you!
+All of the teachers at Bodhi Yoga have great stories and have learned, through a wealth of life experience, to share the best possible nuances of the practice with you!

-• Bodhi Yoga was born from the personal evolution of the early students that have graced our presence over the years.
-Many of them are still at practice in the Bodhi Yoga center today.
-It is through their inquiry, that we have become what we are…so far…and your presence that will determine what we each become, from here.
+Bodhi Yoga was born from the personal evolution of the early students who have graced our presence over the years.
+Many of them are still practicing in the Bodhi Yoga center today.
+It is through their inquiry that we have become what we are, so far, and your presence that will determine what we each become, from here.

 This High Place

-On the journey of awakening through her yoga practice, when Syl would come out of a deep back-bend, or strong primary series, she experienced a sense of euphoria.
+On her journey of awakening through her yoga practice, when Syl would come out of a deep back-bend or a strong primary series, she experienced a sense of euphoria.
 In her practice with Rodney Yee, she learned to call this a “white-out”.
-Through her early days of teaching and practicing, this euphoric space of safety and peace amidst intensity felt familiar; almost like a nostalgia, but from no where she had ever been.
+In her early days of teaching and practicing, this euphoric space of safety and peace amidst intensity felt familiar, almost like a nostalgia, yet it came from nowhere she had ever been.

 This High Place